anicolson/DeepXi/README.md

 Which audio do I use with Deep Xi?
 ----
 Deep Xi operates on mono/single-channel audio (not stereo/dual-channel audio).
-Single-channel audio is commonly due to most cell phones using a single microphone.
+Single-channel audio is used due to most cell phones using a single microphone.
 The available trained models operate on a sampling frequency of `f_s=16000`Hz, which is currently the standard sampling frequency used in the speech enhancement community.
 The sampling frequency can be changed in `run.sh`.
 Deep Xi can be trained using a higher sampling frequency (e.g. `f_s=44100`Hz), but this is unnecessary as human speech rarely exceeds 8 kHz (the Nyquist frequency of `f_s=16000`Hz is 8 kHz).
 The available trained models operate on a window duration and shift of `T_d=32`ms and `T_s=16`ms. To train a model on a different window duration and shift, `T_d` and `T_s` can be changed in `run.sh`.
 Currently, Deep Xi supports `.wav`, `.mp3`, and `.flac` audio codecs.
 The audio codec and bit rate does not affect the performance of Deep Xi.

 Where can I get a dataset for Deep Xi?
 ----